vividsky/Information-Security-Assignment/README.md

 ## Working:

-* Different questions are placed under separate modules and all of them are accessed from [main.py](https://github.com/vividsky/Information-Security-Assignment/blob/main/main.py)
+* Different questions of the assignment are placed under separate modules and all of them are accessed from [main.py](https://github.com/vividsky/Information-Security-Assignment/blob/main/main.py)

 ## 1. CAESAR CIPHER: